Refugee crisis: Support the Afghan resettlement

 Prince Henry's Room

-One of the few houses in London which survived the 1666 Great Fire of London, Prince Henry's Room is located in Fleet Street.
+One of the few houses in London which survived the 1666 Great Fire of London, Prince Henry's Room is located at 17 Fleet Street.

-The house changed its name to the Fountain during the 17th century and from 1795 to 1816 the front part of the house was occupied by a well-known exhibition, Mrs Salmon's Waxworks, while the tavern business continued in the back part of the premises.
+The house changed its name to the Fountain Inn during the 17th century, and from 1795 to 1816 the front part of the house was occupied by Mrs Salmon's Waxworks, while the tavern business continued in the back part of the premises.

 Several mythical stories are attached to this building.
 When the London County Council took over the building, a signboard across the front declared that it was "formerly the palace of Henry VIII and Cardinal Wolsey" but evidence of the rebuilding in 1610 refutes this claim.